“Is burial insurance worth it”? is a common question we get asked from time to time.

 Majority of applicants can answer no to these health questions and qualify for simplified issue burial insurance with coverage from the very first day.

 Simplified issue burial insurance is generally cheaper and allows for higher death benefits.
-It also offers first-day coverage without a waiting period.
+It’s a burial insurance with no waiting period.

 How Simplified Issue Burial Insurance Companies Determine Your Eligibility